conduktor/conduktor-docs/docs/guides/support/upgrade.md

 ## Release cadence

-Conduktor plans to provide a new release at least monthly.
+Conduktor provides a new release roughly every month.
 We suggest that upgrades are done no more than two versions apart at a time.

 [Subscribe to get notified about new releases](https://support.conduktor.io/hc/en-gb/articles/20131942687889-How-to-get-notified-when-there-is-a-new-version-of-Conduktor-Console-or-Gateway).

-## Upgrade process
+## Console upgrade process

 Conduktor is released as a Docker container.
 To upgrade from one release to the next (in production):